lxcxuebao/mecheye_cpp_interface/README.md

 ##### sample2_ImgAndCloud.cpp

-After connected to the camera, the program can capture color images and depth images by camera.
-And also point clouds.
+After connected to the camera, the program can capture color images and depth images by camera, and also point clouds.
 We use PCL to store and process point clouds.